 This amendment delegates some management authority for recreational fishing of red snapper by private anglers in federal waters to the Gulf states.
 Each state is allocated a portion of the red snapper private angling quota and has authority to set the private angling fishing season, bag limit, and minimum size limit (between 14-18 inches).
 If the landings of a state exceed that state’s quota, the state’s quota will be reduced by the amount of the overage in the following year.
 The state specific private angling quotas are as follows:

 This final rule is effective on February 6, 2020.

-This amendment reduces the red grouper commercial and recreational annual catch limits and annual catch targets as follows:
+This action reduces the red grouper commercial and recreational annual catch limits and annual catch targets as follows:

 |Stock ACL||Commercial ACL||Commercial ACT||Recreational ACL||Recreational ACT|

 The combined commercial and recreational landings have been trending down since 2014.
-Additionally, an interim red group stock analysis suggested that the stock may be in decline and supported a harvest reduction.
-In October 2018, the Council requested an interim rule to reduce annual catch limits by setting them equal to the red grouper landings from 2017, and initiated work on this amendment.
-The interim rule published in May 2019, temporarily reduced the annual catch limits while this amendment was developed.
+Additionally, an interim red grouper stock analysis suggested that the stock may be in decline and supported a harvest reduction.
+In October 2018, the Council requested an interim rule to reduce annual catch limits by setting them equal to the red grouper landings from 2017, and initiated work on this framework action.
+The interim rule published in May 2019, temporarily reduced the annual catch limits while this action was developed.